Victoriaali08/f5-tts-serve/README.md

     python server.py

 By default, it will listen to `127.0.0.1` port 8000.
 You can change this by adding the `--host` and `--port` arguments to the above.

+### Docker

+See the included `docker-compose.yml` file.
+But typically, you can run it with:

+    docker compose up

 ### Example Client Usage (using curl)